accarniel/fsr/README.md

 Unfortunately, spatial fuzziness has so far not found its way into *spatial data science projects* due to a lack of complete implementations of software packages that can handle fuzzy spatial objects.
 Motivated by this lack of support, the _fsr_ package has the following advantages:

 - It is an implementation of the [fuzzy spatial data types, operations, and predicates](https://ieeexplore.ieee.org/document/7737976) of the [Spatial Plateau Algebra (SPA)](https://ieeexplore.ieee.org/document/8491565).
-- It offers the [construction of fuzzy spatial objects as spatial plateau objects](https://ieeexplore.ieee.org/document/8858878) from real point datasets and satellite images.
+- It offers the [construction of fuzzy spatial objects as spatial plateau objects](https://ieeexplore.ieee.org/document/8858878) from real spatial datasets.
 - It has families of functions that permit users to conduct exploratory (spatial) data analysis by issuing geometric operations and topological predicates on fuzzy spatial objects.
 - It provides methods for designing [fuzzy spatial inference models](https://ieeexplore.ieee.org/document/8015707) to discover new findings from fuzzy spatial objects.
 - It deploys algorithms to determine and only evaluate a subset of points that really contributes to finding the final but approximated answer to a user’s query window inference.